 There are many Muay Thai and boxing gloves makers out in the market.
 Of course, they are not all built equally; some are more equal than others.
 If you make comparisons based on price, a Thai brand will often offer better quality in terms of the materials and workmanship.
 This shouldn’t come as a surprise since labor costs and materials are comparatively cheaper in Thailand.

-Fairtex, Twins Special and Top King are the 3 most popular brands made in Thailand.
-You can hardly go wrong with these 3.
+Fairtex, Twins Special, Yokkao and Top King are the most popular brands made in Thailand.
+You can hardly go wrong with these.
 The other Thai brands include Boon Sport, Windy, Raja, Sandee, Thaismai and they are all reasonably good quality gear.
 Reviews can be a bit mixed but on the whole, all the Thai brands mentioned will offer you reasonable mileage.

-Traditional boxing brands like Cleto Reyes, Winning, and Rival are excellent choices too.
+Traditional boxing brands like Cleto Reyes, Winning, and Grant are excellent choices too.
 Boxing gloves tend to be stiffer but if you intend to do some boxing training, they will be good investments.
-Price-wise, they are much costlier compared to the Thai brands.
+Price-wise, they are normally costlier compared to the Thai brands.

 Then there are modern brands targeted at the MMA/UFC generation such as Tuff, Venum, Hayabusa, KO Fight gear and others.
 Venum and Hayabusa are both very popular among the modern Muay Thai and mma crowd.
 They have striking aesthetic designs and incorporate heavy research-based technology.
 These brands tout innovative designs and are endorsed by many MMA fighters.

 Tips on choosing your Muay Thai gloves

 Now that you have identified the type of gloves best suited for your usage, here are some tips on how you can increase the odds of picking the best pair with your next purchase: